The applied physics major will prepare you for engineering-related careers or graduate school in engineering or physics.

 The best way to learn physics is by doing physics.
 To this end, at Houghton, we offer a curriculum that, in addition to solid coursework, emphasizes the practical laboratory experience.
 Our goal is to provide a much broader experience for our students by having them spend several years becoming deeply involved in a “real-world” research problem—a problem that requires them to use all of the skills, tools and knowledge they have accumulated throughout their educational career, from electronic design to quantum mechanics to machine shop.
 Students present their work at professional scientific meetings and prepare a thesis.
 Summers are often spent working on research with Houghton faculty as well, most recently on experiments at Ohio University and SUNY Geneseo for the inertial confinement fusion programs at the National Ignition Facility (NIF) and the Laboratory for Laser Energetics (LLE) and nanotechnology research at the Cornell Center for Materials Research at Cornell University.

 I look at inventions from across the spectrum of science and engineering.
 One of the keys to understanding an invention is to know why it functions – what purpose it serves.
 [Drs.]
-Mark Yuly and Brandon Hoffman always made a point to explain the ‘why,’ which is something that I always think about.Joshua Mertzlufft '13 Patent agent, Hodgson Russ LLP / JD candidate, University at Buffalo School of Law
+Mark Yuly and Brandon Hoffman always made a point to explain the ‘why,’ which is something that I always think about.Joshua Mertzlufft '13 Patent attorney, Hodgson Russ LLP

 Percent of physics majors employed or in graduate school within nine months of graduation